 Music Therapy

-• You will learn how to provide specialized intensive psychological, emotional, and psychospiritual support to patients in various medical settings such as cancer centers, neonatal intensive care units, and hospices.
+• Learn how to provide specialized support to patients in treatment contexts such as cancer centers, neonatal intensive care units, and hospices.

-• Explore how to provide ethical, culturally responsive healthcare services that engage patients as active collaborators and stakeholders in their health journeys.
+• Explore how to provide ethical, culturally responsive healthcare services that engage individuals as active collaborators and stakeholders in their health journey.

-• Through your graduate music therapy studies, you will become an adaptive and resilient healthcare professional in a rapidly evolving healthcare ecosystem.
+• Become an adaptive and resilient healthcare professional in a rapidly evolving healthcare ecosystem.

-• You will experience a curriculum focused on community-engaged practice and medical music psychotherapy
+• Experience a curriculum focused on community-engaged practice and medical music psychotherapy.

 View 2024–2025 Master of Music Therapy Curriculum